When moving over from traditional shampoos to more natural methods, No Poo baking soda recipes are very popular.

 Can I Add Baking Soda To My Shampoo?

-To make sure that you are doing the best for your hair your usual shampoo should be No Poo and free of sulphates, parabens, silicons, and other man-made chemicals.
+To make sure that you are doing the best for your hair your usual shampoo should be No Poo and free of sulfates, parabens, silicons, and other man-made chemicals.

 No Poo Baking Soda Alternatives

-- Castille Soap: Use sulphate free liquid castille soap mixed with water to get a really good lathering hair wash.
-If your hair is dry then adding some oil, especially coconut or jojoba, will add moisture (source 1).
+- Castile Soap: Use sulfate-free liquid Castile soap mixed with water to get a really good lathering hair wash.
+If your hair is dry then adding some oil, especially coconut or jojoba, will add moisture.

 - No Poo Shampoo Bars: As No Poo becomes more popular the number of available products has risen astronomically.
-If you want to go No Poo, but don’t like the idea of baking soda, and don’t have the time or desire to make your own shampoo, the shampoo bars are for you (source 1).
+If you want to go No Poo, but don’t like the idea of baking soda, and don’t have the time or desire to make your own shampoo, the shampoo bars are for you.

 There are many recipes and conflicting feelings about No Poo baking soda recipes and outcomes.